Job-Advisor-project/FrontEnd/README.md

 # Job Advisor

-> Job Advisor website is for motivated students and job seekers to help them to
+> Job Advisor helps organisations promote right values and job seekers to make
-> kickstart their career and also search their dream job without registration.
+> right choices for their career.

 ## Table of contents